djoos-cookbooks/phpunit/README.md

 Description
 ===========

-This cookbook provides an easy way to install phpunit.
+This cookbook provides an easy way to install PHPUnit.

 More information?
 http://www.phpunit.de